What is the value of your brand to customers? Take a look at your value proposition.

 The Value Proposition: “Trello brings all your tasks, teammates, and tools together.”

-Why it Works: Software like Trello, which is part project management and part collaboration, is more critical than ever with many remote teams.
+Why it Works: With remote work on the rise, like Trello, is more critical than ever.
 Many companies are looking for a turnkey solution instead of using multiple systems.
 The company conveys that you can have it all in one spot.

 Example #12: EveryPlate

 Why it Works: Cooking at home needs to be simple, tasty, and cost-effective for most people.
 They also don’t have the time to meal plan, and EveryPlate can handle that.
-Under the main header, they also continue this theme by spelling out how it works and reiterating that it saves time and money and the cooking is easy.
+They claim the title of “America’s Best Value Meal Kit,” differentiating themselves from their competitors while spelling out how it works and reiterating that it saves time and money and the cooking is easy.

 Example #13: Evernote